matheusvvb-19/matheusvvb-19.github.io/content/_index.md

           description: >
             <ul style="margin-left:0; padding-left:0; list-style-position: inside">
               <li>Fully-funded international undergraduate research internship supervised by Dr. Carolina E. Scarton</li>
-              <li>Collaborated with the <a href="https://sheffield.ac.uk/cs/research/groups/natural-language-processing" target="_blank">NLP Research Group</a> at the <a href="https://www.sheffield.ac.uk/cs" target="_blank">School of Computer Science</a>, investigating the use of deep bidirectional transformers to uncover latent knowledge from unstructured biomedical cancer literature</li>
+              <li>Collaborated with the <a href="https://sheffield.ac.uk/cs/research/groups/natural-language-processing" target="_blank">Natural Language Processing (NLP) Research Group</a> at the <a href="https://www.sheffield.ac.uk/cs" target="_blank">School of Computer Science</a>, investigating the use of deep bidirectional transformers to uncover latent knowledge from unstructured biomedical cancer literature</li>
             </ul>
     design:
       # Choose how many columns the section has.
 Valid values: '1' or '2'.